 Here are a few things you should know before becoming a massage therapist:

 - Massage therapy can be physically demanding.
 This is true in some settings more than others.
 Therapists who use good technique and body mechanics, apply good self-care techniques, and work within their limits can enjoy a lifetime of injury-free work.
-However, therapists who do not will increase their risk of work-related injuries such as repetitive stress injuries.
+However, therapists who do not will increase their risk of work-related injuries such as repetitive strain injuries.

 - Not every personality type is well-suited to thrive in this profession.
 If working with people or touching people makes your uneasy, this probably isn’t the best career for you.